|Bell Island, NF|

 The lighthouse is still listed as a staffed station, but the keeper’s dwelling has been boarded up since the move as the keeper resides in his own home.
-Tourism Bell Island has plans to open a gift shop in the keeper's dwelling in 2012.
+Tourism Bell Island opened a visitor centre in the keeper’s dwelling in July 2014.

 Besides making a trip to the lighthouse, visitors can also experience the mining history of the island, as a museum, which offers visitors a walking tour of some underground mining shafts, opened in 2000.